CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 * Sensitive Data Apply (*pilot phase*): promotes data reuse allowing data owners to manage access to published datasets via a simple user interface.

-<iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/U74CvhPR16E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+In this manual you can find:

-You can find an overview of each service's key features and limitations in each section of this manual.
-Technical knowledge or expertise is optional for SD services, and step-by-step instructions and video tutorials are provided.
-Specific sections are marked as *advanced* if programming skills are required.
-Quick technical suggestions are available in the troubleshooting table.
+* an overview of each service's key features and limitations;
+* technical knowledge or expertise is optional for SD services,
+* step-by-step instructions and video tutorials (specific sections are marked as *advanced* if programming espertise are required);
+* quick technical suggestions are  in the troubleshooting table.